Avaiga/taipy-doc/docs/manuals/core/features/scenario-cycle-mgt.md

         scenario.config_name
         # The creation date is the date-time provided at the creation.
 It equals datetime(2022, 1, 1)
         scenario.creation_date
-        # Is_master property equals `True` since it is the only scenario of the cycle.
+        # The is_official property equals `True` since it is the only scenario of the cycle.
-        scenario.is_master
+        scenario.is_official
         # There was no subscription, so subscribers is an empty list
         scenario.subscribers # []
         # The properties dictionary equals {"name": "Scenario for January"}.
 It contains all the properties,